 The Admissions Process

-Upon applying, a parent conference will be arranged with a school administrator.
+Upon applying, a student screening will be arranged, and a conference must be scheduled with a school administrator.

 - Parents must purchase and read (or listen on audio CD) The Case for Classical Christian Education by Douglas Wilson (available in the school office) prior to the parent conference.